-It turns out that the alert was triggered by insecure data travelling between two devices.
+It turns out that the alert was triggered by insecure data traveling between two devices.
 Using nested combos, we can see this detail when we need it but easily switch back to a high-level view when we’re trying to understand the general picture.

 As well as combos, this example uses other techniques to make it easier for users to understand what’s happening:

 These features work well in our example corporation’s IT network.
-When the user asks for more information about the alert in the ‘Edinburgh’ network, we run a smooth animated sequence to drill down, identify the specific problem (a ‘blacklisted’ application) and reveal all the assets the compromised machine is talking to.
+When the user asks for more information about the alert in the ‘Edinburgh’ network, we run an animated sequence to drill down, identify the specific problem (a ‘blacklisted’ application) and reveal all the assets the compromised machine is talking to.

 In this way, we’ve gone from a very high-level alert (“There’s a problem in Edinburgh”) to a very specific set of actionable intelligence about which parts of the network may have been compromised.